Graylog2/documentation/pages/integrations/inputs/o365_input.rst

 Why does this plugin exist ?
 ============================
 Office 365 Integrations plugin, collects data from Windows Logs, Email, File Sharing and Data Loss Prevention Logs in one input.
-Developing a client side SDK for Microsoft Management API is hard and adopting Graylog product as a whole, will fill the technological gap you experience due to lack of resources with knowledge and decision making skills.
+Developing a client side SDK for Microsoft Management API is hard and adopting Graylog product and its unique team as a whole, will fill the technological gap you experience due to lack of resources with knowledge and decision making skills.

 How do I get this plugin running ?
 ==================================